ilendl2/one-click-hugo/site/content/_index.md

       and large functions.
     title: Parish Hall Rental
     image: /img/parish-hall.svg
-  - link: /about/support-us/
-    text: >
-      During this period of "lock down" we asking our parishioners and other supporters to help fund the work and mission of the Church by donating online
-    title: Donate to Fund our Work and Mission
-    image: /img/donate.svg
   - link: /worship/music-ministry/
     text: >-
       If you have musical gifts you would like to share with the community,